osg-htc/user-documentation/documentation/htc_workloads/specific_resources/openmpi-jobs.md

     Hello world from processor ap21.uc.osg-htc.org, rank 2 out of 4 processors Hello world from processor ap21.uc.osg-htc.org, rank 3 out of 4 processors

-To run your code as a job on the Open Science Pool, first create a `wrapper.sh`.
+When testing is done be sure to exit from the apptainer shell using `exit`.
+The next step is to run your code as a job on the Open Science Pool.
+For this, first create a `wrapper.sh`.
 Example:

     #!/bin/sh